ACAT Code of Ethics and Practice

 4. Confidentiality

-The therapist-client relationship is one in which the client should feel confident that both the fact of the meeting and the content of that meeting is private and confidential.
+The therapist-client relationship is one in which the client should feel confident that the fact that the client is having therapy and the content of the therapy is private and confidential.

-a) In general, and subject to the requirements of law, the therapist must take care to prevent the identity of individuals being revealed deliberately or inadvertently, without their expressed permission.
-The client should be informed at the outset of therapy of the limits of and exceptions to confidentiality.
+a.
+In general, and subject to the requirements of law, the therapist must take care to prevent the identity of individuals being revealed deliberately or inadvertently, without their expressed permission.
+The client should be informed at the outset of therapy of the limits of and exceptions to confidentiality, especially in the light of the multiple methods of digital communication.
+As a therapist you should be aware of the privacy statements of the technologies and platforms you are using.

-b) Therapists should take all reasonable steps to ensure that colleagues, staff and trainees with whom they work understand and respect the need for confidentiality regarding any information obtained.
+b.
+The therapist should take all reasonable steps to ensure that colleagues, staff and trainees with whom they work understand and respect the need for confidentiality regarding any information obtained and act in line with their Trust’s or organisation’s policies relating to this.

-c) In exceptional circumstances, where there is sufficient evidence to raise serious concern about the safety or interests of clients, or about others who may be threatened by the client’s behaviour, the therapist may take such steps as are judged necessary to inform appropriate third parties without prior consent - although wherever possible prior consent should be sought - after first consulting a manager from the employing organisation or an experienced and disinterested colleague or supervisor, unless the delay caused by seeking this advice would involve a significant risk to life or health The client should be informed of this action where possible.
+c.
+In exceptional circumstances, where there is sufficient evidence to raise serious concerns about the safety or interests of clients, or about others who may be threatened by the client’s behaviour, the therapist may take such steps as are judged necessary to inform appropriate third parties without prior consent.
+Wherever possible prior consent should be sought.
+The therapist must first consult a manager from their employing organisation where relevant, an experienced colleague or supervisor, unless the delay caused by seeking this advice would involve a significant risk to life or health.
+The client should be informed of this action where possible.

-e) Research and Publication: the therapist is required to safeguard the welfare and anonymity of clients when any form of publication of clinical material is being considered and to obtain their consent where possible.
+e.
+With regard to research and publication, the therapist is required to safeguard the welfare and anonymity of clients when any form of publication of clinical material is being considered.
+Consent must be obtained where possible.
 Any written or verbal presentation of clinical material must preserve the anonymity of the client.

 5. Supervision

-b) Knowledge gained in the course of giving supervision or professional support is subject to the same rules of confidentiality.
+b.
+Information shared through supervision or professional support is subject to the same rules of confidentiality described above.

 6. Limitations on Effectiveness

-The therapist should be aware of the limitations on his/her ability to offer an effective service.
+The therapist should be aware of the limitations on their ability to offer an effective service.
 This includes:

-a) The scope of psychotherapy as a method of relieving distress - where there are clear grounds that other interventions would be of benefit to the client, the therapist should normally discuss this with the client.
+a.
+The scope of psychotherapy as a method of relieving distress: where there are clear grounds that other interventions would be of benefit to the client this should be discussed with the client as a preferred way of relieving psychological distress.

-b) The extent of his/her professional competence - a therapist should be involved in regular practice, and be engaged in Continuing Professional Development as described in the ACAT CPD Policy.
+b.
+The extent of their professional competence: a therapist should be involved in regular practice, and be engaged in Continuing Professional Development (CPD) as described in the ACAT CPD Policy.

-c) The therapist must not make false claims as to his/her competence or training.
-The therapist should not claim qualifications s/he does not possess.
+d.
+The therapist must not make false claims as to their competence or training.
+The therapist should not claim qualifications they do not have.

 7. Appropriate Environment